 The good news is your computer probably doesn’t have a virus at all.
 I recommend that you follow the steps listed in this post to find out for sure if your system is clean, but I’m guessing it is.

 And now the bad news…

 I believe your system instability issues are the result of your over-clocking your PC.
-When you over-clock a computer (or rather its various components), the chips tend to over-heat and cause exactly the kinds of problems that you are experiencing.
+When you over-clock a computer (or rather its various components), the chips tend to over-heat and/or become unstable, causing exactly the kinds of problems that you are experiencing.

-It’s possible to safely over-clock many PCs (at least to a certain extent), but doing so usually requires the installation of special cooling systems plus taking other safety measures as well.
+It’s possible to safely over-clock many PCs (at least to a certain extent), but doing so often requires the installation of special cooling systems (plus taking a few other safety measures as well).